SiAshbery/portfolio_website/README.md

 These changes include but are not limited to:

+- Changes css to reflect mobile first ideology.
 - All clickables are converted from divs to links or buttons to improve accessibility.
 - Semi-transparent colour removed from .sm-heading.
 - Set a max-width of 1600px for content on the site.
 - Align .sm-heading with other elements in heading container.
 - Uses a colour scheme of my own chosing.
-- Positions cascade down from parents to children.
-Prefering padding in parents and margin-bottom in children higher in the hierarchy rather than margin-top on child elements (where possible).
+- Position styling cascades down from parents to children.
+Prefering padding in parents and margin-bottom in higher children rather than margin-top on child (or lower child) elements (where possible).
 - Better aligns elements on site.
 - Sparates projects into art, web-development and games development pages.
 - Adds highlights on main page.
 (TODO)